fbarrento/data-factory/docs/basic-usage.md

 ## Creating Your First Factory

-A factory is a class that extends `FBarrento\DataFactory\Factory` and defines how to create instances of your data objects.
+A factory is a class that extends `FBarrento\DataFactory\Factory` and defines how to create instances of your data objects for testing.

+If you've used Laravel's Eloquent factories, this will feel familiar—the API is intentionally similar, but works with any PHP class.

+💡 **Common in tests**: Factories are typically stored in `tests/Factories/` or `tests/Helpers/` directories.

 Let's create a factory for a `Deployment` class based on Laravel Cloud API: